 My German language journey and the lessons I have learnt Language learning is a marathon, not a sprint.
 This simple but effective expression rings true on many levels and is at the heart of my language learning philosophy.
 Learning a new language is like embarking on an open ocean, with several thousand miles separating ourselves […]

-Is learning German a sprint or a marathon?
+Learning German – sprint or marathon?

 Concentration during an online German course